🐟 Tokyo's New Fish Market

-The second building devoted to wholesale businesses is off-limit to general public.
-You can just guess about two or three aisles with fishmongers behind raised windows providing limited views.
-Charming small streets’ stands seem to have been replaced by long rows of rectilinear retailers.
-Still on the upper floors, visitors are then invited to do their souvenirs’ shopping in a specific area called Uogashi Yokocho.
-There are shops regarding cooking: kitchen utensils, accessories and processed food in portions.
+The second building devoted to wholesale businesses is off limits to the general public.
+Visitors can just catch a glimpse of two or three aisles with fishmongers behind raised windows, providing limited views.
+Tsukiji's charming small streets stands seem to have been replaced by long rows of rectilinear retailers.
+Still, on the upper floors, visitors are invited to do their souvenir shopping in a specific area called "Uogashi Yokocho".
+There, cooking related shops sell kitchen utensils, accessories and processed food in portions.
 So far, this shopping alley remains too new and too clean, and the gray color all around accentuates the place's cold atmosphere.

 Fruit and Vegetable Building

 The building dedicated to fruits and vegetables is the best of all three— an unfortunate truth for a market mostly known for its fish.
 Visitors can clearly see the purchase areas and the long corridors are color-coded by seasonal products.
 However, visitors cannot buy fruits or vegetables directly from retailers anymore.

 Three food courts, located at the entrance of each building, offer lunch options to satisfy visitors' desires for sashimi and sushi 🍣.
 High prices logically guarantee the products' exceptional freshness.
 This, along with waiting lines, does not deter gourmets who seem to find their way perfectly among the concrete corridors.

 For foreign tourists, well written and educational English explanations are perhaps the most positive aspect of the new site.
 For example, visitors can learn more about the fish species consumed by Japanese people and the typical dishes with which the fish are paired.